kailIII/softwareII/README.md

 # SOFTWARE II Project - Tabuba Hotel

 ###How To Install (dev mode)
 first clone this repository.
-Then go to the directory cd <project folder>
+Then go to the project directory
 *  npm install -g bower
 *  npm install
 *  bower install